 J-Pouch Surgery for Ulcerative Colitis in Houston, TX

-When medicine and diet changes aren’t enough to improve the effects of ulcerative colitis (UC), patients in Houston, TX have found relief from the innovative j-pouch surgery at Houston Colon.
+When medicine and diet changes aren’t enough to improve the effects of ulcerative colitis (UC), patients in Houston, TX have found relief from the innovative j-pouch surgery at Dr. Eric Haas MD.
 Our team of internationally recognized surgeons perform laparoscopic robotic surgery for ileal pouch-anal anastomosis (IPAA), avoiding the need for more intrusive, traditional open surgical methods.
 If uneasiness about surgery has kept you from improving your situation with ulcerative colitis, schedule a consultation to learn more about minimally invasive j-pouch surgery.

 Why Treating Ulcerative Colitis Is Important

 Ulcerative colitis is a chronic disease that affects the large intestine.
 The job of the large intestine, also called the colon, is to absorb water from food and use its muscles to push food further along the intestine, where eventually it is passed out of the body.
 UC affects the lining of the intestine with small sores or ulcers that cause significant discomfort.
 This causes abdominal pain and hinders the intestine’s ability to absorb water, leading to frequent diarrhea.
 People with UC are at higher risk of developing colon or rectal cancer.

 Find Relief With J-Pouch Surgery in Houston, TX